 Siri Shortcuts are the iOS way to automate actions you do over and over.
 The WWDC 2018 keynote gave an examples of chaining together a bunch of these actions into one shortcut — order your favorite “coffee,” and give you directions to work, or switch on the lights at home one whole hour before you get there in order to, I don’t know, waste electricity?
 To trigger these little automations, you just tell Siri, using a pre-chosen keyword/name.

 However, you don’t alway want to put together lots of steps.
 Sometimes you just want Siri to carry out a single action with a Shortcut.
 For instance, opening up your favorite news site in Safari, or sending a message to your spouse, or viewing your most recent photos.
-The good news is, you can do all of these today, in the first iOS 12 beta, even without the fancy new Siri Shortcuts app.
+The good news is, you can do all of these right now, even without the fancy new Siri Shortcuts app.

 If you’re running the iOS 12 beta already (and it’s surprisingly stable so far), you try out a basic set of Shortcuts today.
 Head to Settings > Siri & Search, and you’ll see a new Shortcuts section at the top of that page.

 Creating new Siri Shortcuts in iOS 12

 To create a new Siri Shortcut, tap on More Shortcuts, and you’ll see this screen:

 This shows a list of suggested Shortcuts.
 You’ll see frequently-visited web pages, Message threads, News shortcuts, oft-opened documents, and more.
 There are also several system Shortcuts that tie into the Photos app, then Mail app, and so on.
 You can also add any workflows you have already created using the Workflow app.